mobilefirstcentury/dotfiles/help/shelljs.md

 --------------
   - Installing every module needed by scripts in home directory would not be feasible as it would be generate version conflicts among the scripts
   - So we would install in home directory only very basic and important modules
-  - MOST scripts would be created in their own directory under ~/scripts :
+  + MOST scripts would be created in their own directory under ~/scripts :
-    + symbolic link would be created from '~/scripts' to '~/scripts/script-folder/script-name.js'
+    - symbolic link would be created from '~/scripts' to '~/scripts/script-folder/script-name.js'
-    + all dependencies would be installed locally in the script folder
+    - all dependencies would be installed locally in the script folder

 Require
 --------

+    ```coffee
     # global require
     require 'shelljs/global'
     echo 'hello world'